The Governing Body ensures that the emphasis throughout the school meets the requirements of the National Curriculum

 Supporting your child’s learning

 The school has a specific Home Learning Policy which follows the guidelines issued by the Department for Education.
-Parents will be advised of the school arrangements at the beginning of each term, but homework would normally include reading and, in Years 1 & 2, setting tasks which reinforce and enrich the work your child is doing in class.
+Parents will be advised of the school arrangements at the beginning of each term, but homework would normally include reading, spelling and, in Years 1 & 2, setting tasks which reinforce and enrich the work your child is doing in class.

 Each term, appointment evenings are arranged to give parents the opportunity to meet with their child’s class teacher and discuss their child’s progress.
 Parents of children receiving extra support in school may also have the opportunity to meet with the learning support co-ordinator and/or the Headteacher.
 Naturally, if parents wish to meet with any of the staff on any other occasion then they are most welcome to make an appointment.
+Written reports are sent home three times a year.

 The staff and children always appreciate any help parents and friends are able to offer.
 If you are able to give a little of your time to the children, please contact the class teachers directly or the school office.
 All regular helpers complete a Disclosure & Barring Service (DBS) check and obtain satisfactory enhanced clearance with the local authority before working at the school.